the21st/sotakgregor-blog/src/content/blog/clean-git-commits.md

 If your entire pull request addresses one small, logical change, then yes, it makes sense to squash any intermediate "work-in-progress" commits into a single, clear commit before requesting a review.
 There's little value in making reviewers trace tiny, incremental steps if the outcome is one self-contained update.

-## Clean commits: not a nice-to-have, it's how to move fast
+## Clean commits: it's how to move fast

-That urge to just push and move on?
+That urge to just push and move on.
 We all feel it.
 But let's be brutally honest: claiming 'no time' for clean commits is often a false economy.
 You're not saving time; you're deferring it, with interest, onto your reviewers and your future self.
 Don't just write code: write a narrative.